 How long can shrimp go without food?

 Aquarium hobbyists often ask how long can shrimp go without food?
-Before going on vacation or holidayOpens in a new tab..
+Before going on vacation or holiday.
 Shrimp have short digestive tracts and a constant need for food, so it is crucial to create a self-sustaining tank environment that provides a continuous nourishment supply.

-In this comprehensive guide, we’ll delve deeper into the tank setup and introduce a variety of leaves, wood, and other food sources, including snowflake shrimp food, to ensure your shrimp will thrive even in your absence.
+In this comprehensive guide, we’ll delve deeper into the tank setup and introduce a variety of leaves, woodOpens in a new tab., and other food sources, including snowflake shrimp food, to ensure your shrimp will thrive even in your absence.

 The Importance of a Self-Sustaining Shrimp Tank Environment